crate/crate-howtos/docs/going-into-production.rst

 .. code-block:: yaml

-    node.name: node-01-m
+    node.name: node-03-m

 Here, ``node`` is used as a base name with a sequence number of ``03``.
-Every node in the cluster should have a unique sequence number, irrespective of node type.
+Every node in the cluster should have a unique sequence number, independent of node type.
 The letter ``m`` indicates that this node has ``node.master`` set to ``true``.